High-sensitivitY Measurements of key stellar Nucleo-Synthesis reactions

 HYMNS Knowledge & Technology Transfer to Society

-The detector i-TED that we have developed in the framework of the ERC project represents one of the most advanced -portable- gamma-ray imaging spectrometers available today.
-We are exploring its applicability in many different fields, such as energy & climate, and more recently also in health applications.
-An upgraded i-TED imager, supplemented with some innovative features, allows one to simultaneously detect both high-energy gamma-rays and also thermal neutrons.
+GNVision cosists of an upgraded (and patented ) i-TED imager, supplemented with some innovative features, that allow one to simultaneously detect both high-energy gamma-rays and also thermal neutrons.
 In this video we explain why and how these developments can help society towards a cleaner environment and also contribute in the field of hadron-therapy cancer treatments.

 Recently, we have successfully tested the applicability of our system for ion-range monitoring in different European hadron therapy centers.
 The picture below shows some of the first proof-of-concept tests carried out with two i-TED detectors at the National Accelerators Center (CNA) in Sevilla.
 Some publications related to this work and contributions to conferences are already available (see public documents section).